Dog Bite Lawyer Near You — San Bernardino & Riverside County

 • Do not give a recorded statement or broad medical consent to a carrier before speaking with a lawyer.

 • Call our office.
-Early legal advice helps preserve evidence, protect deadlines, and position your claim for fair negotiation.
+Early legal advice from a dog bite lawyer near you helps preserve evidence, protect deadlines, and position your claim for fair negotiation.

 California Dog‑Bite Law: Strict Liability & Defenses

 Under California Civil Code § 3342, owners are generally strictly liable when their dog bites someone in a public place or when the person is lawfully on private property.
 You don’t have to prove negligence to establish legal liability for the bite itself.
 Some defenses and limits exist—such as trespass, police/military dogs acting in duty, assumption of risk, or partial fault (comparative negligence) for provocation.
-Separate theories (like premises liability or product liability) may also apply depending on where and how the injury occurred.
 We’ll explain how these doctrines affect your cause of action and potential lawsuit.
+You can read the full text of the strict-liability statute at California Civil Code § 3342.

 Injuries & Medical Care (Scars, Nerves & Infection)